serrrios/Status-Overview-Panel/README.md

 - Rules
     - Add, delete, clone, and move rules
     - Rule name
-    - Select the metric to apply the rules to
+    - Select the metric or metrics by regular expression to which you want to apply the rules.
-    - Option to set an alias for metric display
+    - Option to set an alias for displaying metrics, static or regular expression
     - Option to provide additional metric description for display in a tooltip
     - Display metric name
     - Display metric value